xiaomaigou/echarts-export-server/README.md

-# Apache ECharts Node.js Export Server
+# Apache ECharts HTTP Export Server

-Convert Apache ECharts charts to static image files.
+This is a Node.js-based service, and uses [node canvas](https://github.com/Automattic/node-canvas) to render [Apache ECharts](https://echarts.apache.org/) charts to images (PNG, JPG, SVG , PDF and Base64) to be sent back to the user.

 ## What

-This is a node.js application/service that converts [Apache ECharts](https://echarts.apache.org/) charts to static image files.
-It supports PNG, JPEG, SVG, and PDF output; and the input can be either SVG, or JSON-formatted chart options.
+The export server is a Node.js-based service, which is easy to install and integrate on any system.
+It accepts either JSON-formatted chart options or SVGs, together with additional resources, and uses [node canvas](https://github.com/Automattic/node-canvas) to render [Apache ECharts](https://echarts.apache.org/) charts to images (PNG, JPG, SVG , PDF and Base64) to be sent back to the user.

 The application can be used either as a CLI (Command Line Interface), as an HTTP server, or as a node.js module.